Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### Properties
 * **waitTimeInSeconds**: any (Required): Duration in seconds.
 Type: integer (or Expression with resultType integer).

+## WarehouseLinkedServiceTypeProperties
+### Properties
+* **artifactId**: any (Required): The ID of Microsoft Fabric Warehouse artifact.
+Type: string (or Expression with resultType string).
+* **encryptedCredential**: string: The encrypted credential used for authentication.
+Credentials are encrypted using the integration runtime credential manager.
+Type: string.
+* **endpoint**: any (Required): The endpoint of Microsoft Fabric Warehouse server.
+Type: string (or Expression with resultType string).
+* **servicePrincipalCredential**: [SecretBase](#secretbase): The credential of the service principal object in Azure Active Directory.
+If servicePrincipalCredentialType is 'ServicePrincipalKey', servicePrincipalCredential can be SecureString or AzureKeyVaultSecretReference.
+If servicePrincipalCredentialType is 'ServicePrincipalCert', servicePrincipalCredential can only be AzureKeyVaultSecretReference.
+* **servicePrincipalCredentialType**: any: The service principal credential type to use in Server-To-Server authentication.
+'ServicePrincipalKey' for key/secret, 'ServicePrincipalCert' for certificate.
+Type: string (or Expression with resultType string).
+* **servicePrincipalId**: any: The ID of the application used to authenticate against Microsoft Fabric Warehouse.
+Type: string (or Expression with resultType string).
+* **servicePrincipalKey**: [SecretBase](#secretbase): The Key of the application used to authenticate against Microsoft Fabric Warehouse.
+* **tenant**: any: The name or ID of the tenant to which the service principal belongs.
+Type: string (or Expression with resultType string).
+* **workspaceId**: any: The ID of Microsoft Fabric workspace.
+Type: string (or Expression with resultType string).

+## WarehouseTableDatasetTypeProperties
+### Properties
+* **schema**: any: The schema name of the Microsoft Fabric Warehouse.
+Type: string (or Expression with resultType string).
+* **table**: any: The table name of the Microsoft Fabric Warehouse.
+Type: string (or Expression with resultType string).

 ## WebActivityAuthentication
 ### Properties
 * **credential**: [CredentialReference](#credentialreference): The credential reference containing authentication information.